MY ESCAPES FROM AMERICA--

 Our window looked out over a back courtyard in the middle of the block, and all the buildings around the block backed onto the shared courtyard which was a large grassy area with odd bits of this and that around which people used to escape the noise of the streets.
 I looked down, and below us on the ground floor was the back of a store in the building right next to the mission building.
 It is common in NYC for the ground floor to be all stores, while the upper floors are residences.
 The very top floors in NYC are occupied by aging retired US Presidents and Senators.

-Every day we had gatherings for learn mission policy and indoctrination.
+Every day we had classes to learn mission policy and indoctrination.
 It never ceases to amaze me that the Apostle Paul managed to start so many local churches without a mob of "Great Missionary Statesmen" to teach him how to say, "Whosoever will may come."

 Speaking of walking, I was looking along a wide boulevard in NYC one day, and I was amazed that pedestrians were walking in all directions with virtually no regard to traffic lights.
 They were even walking diagonally-- it was a small convention in the middle of the intersection.
 Over half of them were clearly walking against the light.